 Annie Rezac is the Executive Director of Unsilence.
 With expertise in arts education and nonprofit development, she brings to Unsilence an infectious passion for social justice and human rights.

-Annie Rezac has been a leader in the non-profit sector of Chicago for the past 15 years.
+Annie has been a leader in the non-profit sector of Chicago for the past 15 years.
 At the Department of Arts Education at Chicago Public Schools, she worked with multiple stakeholders on implementing Chicago's first educational arts plan.
 Prior to serving the nation’s third largest school district, Annie was a senior manager with Communities In Schools of Chicago where she connected non-profit organizations and cultural institutions across the city with under-resourced public schools.
-Before that, she was Director of the Metropolis School for the Performing Arts in Arlington Heights, a school with nearly 1,000 students onsite, and more than 5,000 offsite through outreach programs.
+Before that, she was Director of the Metropolis School for the Performing Arts in Arlington Heights.

-Annie currently serves on an advisory panel for Ingenuity Inc., Chicago’s single hub for arts data, advocacy, training, and partnerships, and is a founding Board Member for She Crew, an empowerment organization for girls ages 12 to 14.
+Annie served on an advisory panel for Ingenuity Inc., Chicago’s single hub for arts data, advocacy, training, and partnerships, and is a founding Board Member for She Crew, an empowerment organization for girls ages 12 to 14.